 - Do you want to be contacted about all repairs or should the agreement say only repairs costing more than a nominated amount (eg. $200) require your prior approval?

 The management agency agreements usually contains a notice period clause if either party want to end the arrangement.

 A managing agent's responsibilities include:

-Most agents charge a letting fee (eg. 1 week's rent) and a management fee based on a percentage of the gross weekly rental (usually between 5 – 12%) plus other fees set out in the agreement.
-This could include advertising costs, preparing the tenancy agreement and representing you at the Tribunal in the event of a dispute.
+Most agents charge a letting fee and a management fee based on a percentage of the gross weekly rental.
+This is usually between 5 – 12 percent plus other fees set out in the agreement.
+This fee could include advertising costs, preparing the tenancy agreement and representing you at the Tribunal in the event of a dispute.

 Bonds records need to be updated if management changes.